luuloi/Meth10X/README.md

   * Bigwig files of whole genome coverage, only CpG coverage, CpG methylation of each sample for IGV visualization of these samples

+* WGBSX10 is designed for running on cluster such as SGE/PBS.
+It requires 4GB of memory to maintain the running of the whole workflow.

 * WGBSX10 helps to speed up the whole workflow of high coverage WGBS as well as enhance the accurate of methylation and SNP calling.

 * WGBSX10 is built based on in-house bash/python/perl/R script, Bpipe and a collection of software packages: